ramuta/gae-2nd-gen-examples/README.md

 If it's not enabled automatically, just type either "Datastore" or "Firestore" in the Search box on Google Cloud Platform.
 Once you click on the selection, the Datastore/Firestore will be automatically enabled.

+## Troubleshooting

+Note that `google-cloud-datastore` requires a `google-cloud-core` library version less than 0.30.0 (currently 0.28.1), while `google-cloud-firestore` requires a version bigger than 1.0.0. (currently 1.0.3).
+That's why you're probably need to use two separate virtual environments (one with the datastore lib and the other with the firestore lib).

+Or to run `pip install google-cloud-datastore` or `google-cloud-firestore` each time you would want to switch the project.

 ## Improvement proposals or issues found?

 Please [create a new issue](https://github.com/smartninja/gae-2nd-gen-examples/issues/new) in case there's some bug or